Getting a New Build Buy-To-Let Mortgage

 What about new build flats?

-Yes, it’s possible but potentially much more difficult than for a house.
-Several lenders simply don’t offer buy-to-let mortgages for flats at all, while others require a much higher deposit.
+Yes, it’s possible, but it is much more difficult than a house.
+Several lenders don’t offer buy-to-let mortgages for flats, while others require a much higher deposit.
 Here are some of their concerns:

 • Flats require the payment of ground rent and a service charge on top of your mortgage, which makes your mortgage repayments less easily affordable